Roar writer Alex Blank gives our readers her best money-saving tips if cooking isn’t your thing, but eating out isn’t an option.Â

-I moved to London last year.
-From the very beginning, I was spending inordinate amounts of money.
-Although that fruitless year resulted in me dropping out of university and having to build myself up from scratch, my “new start” hasn’t made me any wiser – I decided to stay in London.
-In order to make up for my first-year profligacies, this time around I made saving money my priority.
+I moved to London last year, and I was spending inordinate amounts of money from the very beginning.
+Although my first fruitless year resulted in dropping out of university and having to build myself up from scratch, my “new start” hasn’t made me any wiser – I decided to stay in London and began my studies at King’s.
+In order to make up for my first-year profligacies, this time around I made saving money a priority.

 I happen to be in a rather privileged position where I donâ€™t have to worry about money as much as I actually do, so in my case trying to save as much as I can, hunting for discounts, and trekking to Aldi has become more of a game, a pastime, rather than a necessity.
 I am convinced, however, that the lightheartedness of it is what keeps me going.
 That would be my advice before I plunge into my Tips and Tricks: make saving fun.
 (As sad as that may sound.)

 I do save a lot of money on not drinking and going out much.
 I know itâ€™s not for everyone, but money-wise it’s one advantage us massive introverts have over the rest of you.

 Another thing helping me save is flipping the Dickensian tradition over and walking everywhere in the daylight.
 I live relatively close to campus, and I donâ€™t use the tube at all, so I stroll (or furiously outpace the London crowds) everywhere.
 I pride myself on being a loafer.